 Ethical veganism recognizes that all sentient beings have an interest not only in not suffering but in continuing to live.
 Therefore, killing animals for human use, even if we have treated animals “humanely,” is fundamentally unjust.

 Single-issue campaigns focus on particular uses of animals, or on particular species.
 Examples: a campaign against fur; a campaign against the use of wild animals in circuses; a campaign against white veal to encourage the consumption of red veal or against battery eggs in favor of “cage-free” eggs; a boycott of a state because it allows the killing of a particular “favored” sort of animal, such as wolves.
 All mainstream animal organizations promote SICs.
-No mainstream group has adopted ethical veganism as its exclusive, or even a, central focus.
+No mainstream group has adopted ethical veganism as its exclusive or central focus.

 An ethical vegan would not support any animal exploitation.
 Therefore, to say that ethical veganism is a SIC is to fail to understand the nature of ethical veganism or the fact that SICs rest on distinguishing among various forms of animal exploitation and promoting the notion that some forms are worse than others and, by implication, that other forms of exploitation are morally desirable or morally acceptable.